CHAPTER ONE

 He slashed at her with extended claws.
 Harper pivoted hard, boots scraping against gritty concrete as she let momentum carry her past the arc of his swing.
 Adrenaline snapped everything into sharp focus.
 Every sound.
 Every shift of his weight.
 Every ripple of his coat.

-He screamed, stumbling back, smoke curling from the smoking line carved into his chest.
-His eyes went wide, not with pain, vampires were used to that, but with something much rarer.
+He screamed and stumbled back, smoke curling from the line carved into his chest.
+His eyes went wide.
+Vampires were used to pain, but this was something far rarer.

 Fear.

+Harper didn’t answer.
+She didn’t know.
 The energy under her skin didn’t feel like an adrenaline rush.
-It felt older.
-Deeper.
-Hungry.
-It pressed from the inside, humming along her nerves, eager for more.
+It felt older, deeper, hungry.
+It pressed from within, humming along her nerves, eager for more.

+The pulse detonated.
 Light burst along the blade and through his chest.
-For a breath, his body held together and then it didn’t.
-He disintegrated from the inside out, flesh collapsing into ash that sloughed to the ground in a gray, drifting wave.
+For a moment, his body held together, then he disintegrated from the inside out, flesh collapsing into ash that sloughed to the ground in a drifting gray wave.
+Silence returned, heavy and absolute.

-Harper crossed the alley to the girl.
-Up close, she could see how young she really was, mascara streaked, a faint smear of glitter on one cheek, pulse fluttering weakly at her throat.
+She crossed the alley to the girl.
+Up close, she could see how young she really was, her mascara streaked, a faint smear of glitter on one cheek.
+Cold skin.
+A thready heartbeat.
+But most importantly, she was alive.

 “Copy, Rayne.
 Medics en route.
 Status of the hostile?”